VaxGen Biopharmaceutical Manufacturing Plant, San Francisco, California, USA

 The company was awarded a US government contract for the development of a recombinant anthrax vaccine; 75 million doses of the vaccine would have been worth around $877m in revenue to the company.
 Problems with the stability of the vaccine led to the FDA cancelling clinical trials and finally the government contract from Project Bioshield was cancelled in December 2006.

-This has meant that the company shares have plunged in value from around $16 to just over $2.
-The company has also had problems with the AIDS vaccine it was developing and this has also proved to be a non-starter.
+This caused the value of the company’s shares to plunge from around $16 to just over $2.
+The company has also had problems with the AIDS vaccine it was developing; it proved to be a non-starter.

-The latest plan for VaxGen, as of December 2007, was to merge with Raven Biotechnologies, a private company working in monoclonal antibodies.
-Vaxgen had the cash and Raven had the new technology.
+In December 2007, VaxGen announced that it was to merge with Raven Biotechnologies, a private company working in monoclonal antibodies.
+VaxGen had the cash and Raven had the new technology.
 Raven already had a deal with Wyeth to develop certain applications for the commercial market.

-In April 2008 the deal was killed off by VaxGen when it realised that its own shareholders would not support the merger.
+However, VaxGen called off the deal in April 2008 when it realised that its own shareholders would not support the merger.
 VaxGen shareholders would have owned about 51% of the new combined company.
 Vaxgen lent Raven $6.3m as a bridging loan, which was repaid in August 2008 when the merger deal fell through.

 Contractors and finance

-The San Francisco facility, which as of 2007 is still owned by VaxGen (the facility is on the market but has not yet been sold), was constructed and outfitted by Fluor Enterprises Inc. The facility and installations cost $11m.
+The San Francisco facility was constructed and outfitted by Fluor Enterprises .
+The facility and installations cost $11m.
 Validation was completed in early 2004.
 Some of the facility validation was carried out by VaxGen QA, although Fluor was the main validation contractor responsible for the majority of utility and process systems.

 Facilities at the plant

-The new VaxGen biologics manufacturing plant was designed to manufacture biopharmaceuticals under cGMP.
-The two independent bioreactor suites include: 1,400l (1400-L ABEC™ bioreactor), 1,000l, 200l and 20l (20-L Applikon) capacities as well as downstream processing, filtration and purification facilities.
+The VaxGen biologics manufacturing plant was designed to manufacture biopharmaceuticals under cGMP.
+The two independent bioreactor suites include: 1,400l (1400-L ABEC bioreactor), 1,000l, 200l and 20l (20-L Applikon) capacities as well as downstream processing, filtration and purification facilities.
 There is also space for two more 1,000l reactors.

 The bioreactor suites occupy some 17,000ft², while an additional 30,000ft² is available to support production, process development and quality control operations and also to allow for additional expansion of bioreactor capacity when it is required.